presslabs/toplytics/toplytics/readme.txt

 = IMPORTANT! =
 You need to have Google Analytics active on your site if you want to use this plugin!

-= Features: =
+= Features =
-* Connection with Google Analytics Account using OAuth method;
+* Connection with Google Analytics Account using OAuth 2.0 method;
 * Starting with the plugin version 3.0 we have switched to GA API v3
 * Widget displaying most visited posts as simple links;
 * The widget can display the most viewed articles from the past day, week, two weeks or month;
-* You can set the number of posts to be displayed between 1 and 1000;
+* You can set the number of posts to be displayed between 1 and 250;
 * It can also display the number of views as counted by Google Analytics;
 * i18n support/translation requests are more than welcome;
 * Generate the list of the most viewed posts dynamicaly with JavaScript;
-* custom template for displaying the widget is available and should be included in the active theme folder;
+* Custom template for displaying the widget is available and should be included in the active theme folder;
 * You can use some of the plugin's functions if the above are not enough for your customization needs.
 Check FAQ for details;
 * Shortcodes are now supported for easier integration into posts/pages or other widgets.
 Check FAQ for details;